Smintheus98/hprng/README.md

 WARNING: This library is under heavy development!
 Use at own risk!

 ### Structure
-In contrast to the classic object oriented approach this library tries to reduce runtime resolutions and thus does not make use of methods.
+In contrast to the classic object oriented approach this library tries to reduce runtime resolutions and thus does not make use of methods(/dynamic dispatch).

 Instead the different generators are covered by a concept, which requires a generator to provide procedures to set the seed, get the minimal, maximal and next random number and to jump ahead in the generator state.
-This concept makes it easy to pass different generators to e.g. a single procedure.
+This concept makes it easy to pass different generators to e.g. a single procedure delivering random numbers of a specific distribution.

 The actual generators are defined using factory templates per generator kind.
 Aside of the generic creation of different generators of one kind, this approach promises some compile time optimization like parameter substitution.